comp426-2022-spring/a99-ogma/docs/planning notes.md

 ## Pages
 Onboarding (web)
   No account:
     Button “create an account” → create account/profile page → log in → “create entry” page: 3-smiley face scale rating of how you feel & textbox for words → “finish entry”
-Once finish entry, go to profile, where users can either edit their profile or make a new entry Database needs to hold user information and resources that are presented to user after they finish entry Account already exists:
+    Once user finishes entry, go to profile, where users can either edit their profile or make a new entry Database needs to hold user information and resources that are presented to user after they finish entry Account already exists:
     Button “login” → “create entry” button → sliding scale rating of how you feel & textbox for words → “finish entry” Once finish entry, go to profile, where users can either edit their profile or make a new entry Database needs to hold user information and resources that are presented to user after they finish entry Profile page:
-Account info, edit account, delete account, resource access, past entries, make new entry Edit account:
+  Account info
+  Edit account: change username and password form
+    Delete account
+  Resource access
+  Past entries
+  Make new entry
+Edit account:
   Can either change username or password because primary ID is email Resources page:
   List of all resources -> link to external pages of resources from CAPS, UNC, etc.

 Database to keep in mind:
+  ID based on email
+   Username
+  Password
   3 smiley-face review
   Entry listings
-Username
-Password
-ID based on email

 ## Planning ahead
 *if we have time*: Future features